shradha-maharjan/Code-Completion-Project/HFTrainings/README.md

 Credits:
 This project utilizes several open-source libraries and frameworks, including:

-Hugging Face Transformers: For tokenization, model configuration, and training utilities.
+- Hugging Face Transformers: For tokenization, model configuration, and training utilities.
-Accelerate: For efficient distributed training across multiple GPUs.
+- Accelerate: For efficient distributed training across multiple GPUs.
 The code utilizes the Accelerate library to train the causal language model efficiently
-CodeSearchNet Dataset: The dataset used for training the language model.
+- CodeSearchNet Dataset: The dataset used for training the language model.

-Training a causal language model along with tokenizer training:
+**Training a causal language model along with tokenizer training(casual-model-token.py):**

 Everything is similar except the part that a base tokenizer is trained on the dataset to generate a vocabulary tailored to the Java programming language.

 Usage:
 Run the provided Python script causal-model-token.py to start training the model.

-Masked Language Model Training:
+Masked Language Model Training (mask-model_training.py):

 This Python script trains and evaluates a masked language model using the CodeBERT model.
 It leverages the Hugging Face Transformers library for model loading, tokenization, and training.
 The script uses Hugging face's Trainer API.